 Lately I have been using hand knapped black English flints and I consider them my favorite kind of flint.
 If you decide to use hand knapped flints, be prepared to grind the tops and bottoms of some of them with a diamond wheel because some of them will not fit well in the jaws otherwise.
 Formerly I used cut agate and I've also used cut Arkansas stone flints.
 Both types are good, but the cut stones are double sided which makes them too long when new and too short when one end is worn out.
 Whatever kind of "flint" you use, they are all made of a kind of quartz that is called "microcrystalline" or "cryptocrystalline" because you need a mineralogical microscope or a X-ray diffraction device to see the tiny crystals.
 The packing of these tiny crystals together makes the "flint" tough and not so prone to shattering, but some forms of microcrystalline quartzes are tougher than others.
 If you have a supply of agates, you can cut your own superior flints.
 I suggest you make them with one edge only and relatively thin with a long sloping ramp going to a sharp edge.

 By the way, the cock screw that holds down the flint usually has two ways of tightening and loosening it.
-There is usually a screwdriver slot at the top, but I suggest you never use it because you really can't get the flint in there tightly and you can easily "bung" it up and make the screw unsightly.
-A better bet is to use a hardened steel rod that fist the hole that is almost always drilled into the top of the screw.
+There is usually a screwdriver slot at the top, but I suggest you use it only if it is deep enough to get a good bite on a screwdriver.
+On my locks, I enlarge the slot with a hacksaw blade and then I harden the top of the screw so it doesn't get bunged up.
+A better bet is to use a hardened steel rod that fits the hole that is almost always drilled into the top of the screw.
 Make the screw tight so the flint can't get loose, but not so tight that you strip the threads or break the top of the screw's head (been there, done that).

 You already know that it is impossible to clamp down on a piece of hard rock with pliers so that the rock can't move in the jaws.
 The surface of a flint is too hard and too irregular to allow it to be held in the jaws of a cock without some kind of soft spacer that conforms to and holds the flint rock tightly in the jaws.
 The traditional and most widely used spacer material is a leather strip.
 Leather works great and it is what most people use.
 I've even used artificial chamois made for washing cars and found it as good or better than real leather.